cadonuno/veracode-credentials-generator/README.md

-This script gives you a basic template to generate API credentials.
+This script gives you a basic template to automate the rollout of credentials files in Veracode.

 ## Usage ##